GjotoGjoto/1147_new/README.md

 **Overview**

-This project develops a machine-learning tool to predict fractional free volume (FFV) from a given polymer structure.
-FFV is difficult to experimentally measure; thus, being able to predict this polymer property can be useful when designing new polymer systems, such as for drug delivery.
+This project presents a machine-learning tool to predict fractional free volume (FFV) from a given polymer structure.
+FFV is difficult to measure experimentally; thus, being able to predict this polymer property can be useful when designing new polymer systems, such as for drug delivery.

 **Repo Map**
 Here’s where to find stuff:
-- `plot/` → pngs of plots created in the model
+- `plot/` → plots created in the model
-- `FFV prediction_group4_CHE1147-Final.ipynb` → notebook file containing code
+- `FFV prediction_group4_CHE1147_Final.ipynb` → notebook file containing code
 - `dataset.csv` → dataset used to train the model
 - `requirements.txt` → requirements file for dependencies